t3hmun/t3hsite/_posts/2015-10-03-part-04-clean-basic-html.md

 layout: post
 title: "Part 4: Clean Basic HTML"
 date: 2015-10-03 01:00:00
-description: Stripping out the basic HTML and starting with a clean and well understood structure.
+description: "Stripping out the basic HTML and starting with a clean and well understood structure."
 ---

 TODO: